jwtowner/wizard/README.md

 #### Overview

-This is a library for Scheme (R7RS-small) that provides an alternative to GNU Autoconf for software source configuration.
+This is a library for Scheme (R7RS-small) that provides a portable and fully-functional alternative to GNU Autoconf for software source configuration.

 #### Supported Scheme Implementations